kwaldenphd/world-wide-web/README.md

 # Lab Questions

 All of the required questions are listed here.
 Be sure to answer each question completely, including an explanation of how you arrived at your answer.
-Also submit the HTML files and relevant CSS as a `.zip` folder on P-Web.
+Also submit the HTML files and relevant CSS as a `.zip` folder on Sakai.

-Q1: How do you typically install new software on your computer?
-How is this process similar/different?
+Q1: Describe what you're seeing in the Repl.it IDE.
+What looks familiar?
+What is unfamiliar?

 Q2: Try to interpret a few of these errors in your own words.
 In particular, how would you explain the warnings related to character encoding?